BEGINNING - SOW AND REAP

-The hemp is sourced from the rural, western hills of Bajhang, Bajura and Rolpa where more than 80% of the population still depend on agriculture.
+The hemp is sourced from the rural, mid western, parts of Nepal- Bajhang, Bajura and Rolpa where more than 80% of the population still depend on agriculture.
 And here, Hemp has been utilized to its full potential for centuries.
-Not only the cultivation but the craft of weaving has been passed down from these rural villages.
+Not only the cultivation but the craft of weaving has been passed down through generation after generation.

 After the harvest, the plants are boiled to soften the inner fibers which are then morphed into yarn.
 All of this process takes up to 2-4 weeks and is run by local families within these villages.

 The yarn then travels all the way to the capital city of Kathmandu where our local didis (sisters* in Nepali) give these yarns a new life.
-After a rigorous process of washing and drying, traditional looms enter the scene for weaving.
-With an extremely intricate process of weaving carried out so gracefully by our didi's, the yarn is turned into fabrics even before we know it.
+After a rigorous process of washing and naturally drying, traditional looms enter the scene for weaving.
+Traditional looms are still in practice hence our fabrics will have an authentic, natural outcome as it is an intricate process of weaving- still so gracefully by our didi's, the yarn is turned into fabrics even before we know it.

 HEMP- All our bags are made of 100% Pure Hemp.
 We wish our product to carry the traditional look and feel of hemp- rugged, strong and sometimes imperfect- just like how we all are.
 And the material only gets better with age!